Sports Officials (Umpires & Referees) Career

 How to become Sports Officials (Umpires & Referees)

-In general no formal qualification required; Umpires & Referees need to posses very high level of on field experience.
+In general no formal qualification required; Umpires & Referees need to possess very high level of on field experience.
 To make career in this field you need to be active member of your school's sport team and perform at each level.
 Also you can enroll in a sport's school of your choice.
 Once a player is selected to play at state / national / international level, in general post retirement services are taken in the position of Umpires & Referees.
-Pay and Perks varies depending sports, location and your experience etc. For more details check sports ministry website of your local government.
+Pay and Perks varies depending upon sports, location and your experience etc. For more details check sports ministry’s official website of your local government.